 So here’s a glimpse into how and why we set out to build the best bookkeeping service in the world.
 Things like:

 At Pilot, we have a team of expert bookkeepers (with software superpowers) doing your books in QuickBooks Online.
-Let us take the bookkeeping burden off your plate: try Pilot risk-free.
+Let us take the bookkeeping burden off your plate: Try Pilot Now.

 “Why are you even doing your company?
 This should have been your product.”

 Pilot’s story begins when we sold our first startup, Ksplice.
 The tech we built allowed you to apply updates to servers without rebooting them, and Oracle was excited to acquire it to bring that capability to their customer base.
 During the acquisition integration meetings, their finance team noticed we’d built some powerful bookkeeping software—and it caught their eye.